Kilaguni Airport

 Kilaguni Airport is an airport in Kenya.

 Location

-The airport, (IATA: ILU, ICAO: HKKL) is located in Kilaguni, Taita-Taveta County inside Tsavo East National Park, in southeastern Kenya, close to the International border with the Republic of Tanzania.
+The airport, (IATA: ILU, ICAO: HKKL) is located in Kilaguni, Taita-Taveta County inside Tsavo West National Park, in southeastern Kenya, close to the International border with the Republic of Tanzania.

 Its location is approximately 217 km, by air, southeast of Nairobi International Airport, the country's largest civilian airport.
 The geographic coordinates of this airport are:2° 54' 0.00"N, 38° 4' 26.00"E (Latitude:-2.900000; Longitude:38.073889).